hoangy761/loyalty-program/README.md

 # 🎯 Loyalty Program Smart Contract System

-A decentralized loyalty program management system built on Ethereum using Solidity and Foundry.
+A decentralized loyalty program management system built on Blockchain using Solidity and Foundry.
 This system allows businesses to create and manage their own loyalty programs with point-based rewards.

 ## 📋 Table of Contents